skbali/myblog/content/privacy.md

 ## Changes to this policy

-This privacy policy may be updated by skbali.dev.
+This privacy policy may be updated from time to time.
 The last updated date is shown at the top of this page.
 We recommend you review this policy periodically.
 By continuing to use this website after any changes are made, you agree to the revised policy.